datmaiq/movie/README.md

 - Browse movies and view details
 - Play movie trailers
-- Save movies to a list
+- Save,remove movies to a favorite list
-- Client-side routing with React Router
+- Search for movies using partial or similar characters
+- Filter and view movies and TV shows by genre

 ## Technologies Used